Steve McQueen (director): Small Axe (2020)

 To close the Anthology, McQueen chose to base the final film, Education, on a story from his own life.

+Three films in the series premiered at the New York Film Festival, receiving critical acclaim.
+Both Mangrove and Lovers Rock were selected for Cannes in 2020, and had the festival not been cancelled due to the COVID-19 pandemic, McQueen would have been the first director to have two films in competition in Cannes in the same year.

 The anthology, particularly the films Mangrove and Lovers Rock, received numerous accolades and appeared on several critics' top ten lists.
 Lovers Rock was the top-ranked film in Sight and Sounds best films of 2020, an aggregation of top 10 lists by the magazine's contributors.

-Both Mangrove and Lovers Rock were selected for Cannes in 2020, and had the festival not been cancelled due to the COVID-19 pandemic, McQueen would have been the first director to have two films in competition in Cannes in the same year.
+Occupied City (2023)

 According to Film Stage, Jordan Raup reported that McQueen would direct a WWII documentary titled Occupied City dealing with the occupation of Amsterdam by German forces between 1940 and 1945.
 It premiered at the 2023 Cannes Film Festival.

+Grenfell (2023)

+McQueen's made his short film Grenfell on the topic of the Grenfell Tower fire, a fatal fire in 2017.
+It is dedicated to the 72 people who lost their lives in the fire, as well as the survivors and bereaved.

+The film was a self-funded project.
+McQueen has chosen not to speak much about the film to ensure that the focus remains on the tragedy.
+From 2025-2027, the film is touring public art institutions across the UK, including: Tramway, Glasgow; Chapter, Cardiff; MAC, Belfast; the Box, Plymouth; Tate Liverpool; and MAC, Birmingham.

+Blitz (2024)

-He returned to feature filmmaking with Blitz, a story about Londoners during "The Blitz" of World War II, which he wrote, directed and produced.
-It received its world premiere as the BFI London Film Festival's opening film on 9 October 2024, screened at the Chicago International Film Festival 22 October 2024, and is scheduled for release in select cinemas in the United Kingdom and United States on 1 November 2024, followed by a streaming release on Apple TV+ on 22 November 2024.
+He returned to feature filmmaking with Blitz, a story about Londoners during The Blitz of World War II, which he wrote, directed and produced.
+It focuses on a child caught up in the war.

+On 9 October 2024, Blitz received its world premiere as the BFI London Film Festival's opening film.
+On 22 October 2024, it was screened at the Chicago International Film Festival.
+It was scheduled for release in select cinemas in the United Kingdom and United States on 1 November 2024, followed by a streaming release on Apple TV+ on 22 November 2024.